rkwai/rag-system/README.md

-# Edge RAG System
+# RPG Game with Edge RAG System

-An edge-first RAG (Retrieval-Augmented Generation) system leveraging Cloudflare's infrastructure for a serverless, globally distributed architecture.
+An AI-powered role-playing game where stories, items, and quests are dynamically generated and remembered using a RAG (Retrieval-Augmented Generation) system.
+Built on Cloudflare's edge infrastructure for global, low-latency gameplay.

 ## Features

+- Dynamic story generation using Mixtral 8x7B
+- Persistent game state with memory of items and quests
 - Edge-first architecture using Cloudflare Workers
-- Vector search with Cloudflare Vectorize
+- Vector search with Cloudflare Vectorize for memory retrieval
-- LLM integration with Workers AI (Mixtral 8x7B)
 - Document embedding with BGE-large-en-v1.5
-- Relational storage with D1
-- Object storage with R2
+- Game state storage with D1 (SQL) and R2 (objects)
-- Caching with KV
+- Performance optimization with KV caching

 ## Setup